vars1ty/Vival/README.md

 Not much apart from the fact that its made in C# and offers 0 configuration files apart from the source itself, which you edit in order to update the bar.
 ## Which file is used to render the bar?
 `bars/VivalBar.cs`
+## How do I run it?
+Note: This is for the binary that was compiled with the Release tag, it may not be up-to-date constantly.
+***
+`git clone https://github.com/qqtc0/Vival.git && Vival/bin/Release/net6.0/Vival & disown && clear`
 ## How do I build it?
 Learn C#
 ### Dependencies